TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 the tests, otherwise local files are created with permissions a local user may not be able to delete again.
 Specifying the user that runs a container is however not possible in docker directly and a `long standing issue
 <https://github.com/docker/compose/issues/2380>`_ about that is still not resolved.
 There are further
-issues which runTests.sh hides away..
+issues which runTests.sh hides away.
 The goal was to have a dead simple mechanism to execute tests. runTests.sh does that.

 Additionally, wrapping details in runTests.sh gives the core the opportunity to change docker-compose